 - Societal Engagement

-… help 100 million smallholder farmers in low- and middle-income countries to feed themselves and others.
-Worldwide, there are around 550 million smallholder farms, which provide up to 80 percent of their countries’ food supply.
-Many smallholders, though, can barely earn their own living.
-We are helping by improving access to knowledge, products and services.
+By 2030, we will be supporting 100 million smallholder farmers in low- and middle-income countries (LMICs) each year with products, services and partnerships.
+We want to enable them to produce enough quality food for themselves and others.
+Worldwide, there are around 550 million smallholder farmers, which provide up to 80 percent of their countries’ food supply in LMICs.
+However, many smallholders can barely earn their own living and are vulnerable to climate change.

-… enable 100 million people in underserved communities to access everyday health.
+By 2030, we will be supporting 100 million people in economically or medically underserved communities each year with self-care.
 At least half the world’s population currently has no access to basic health services, including self-medication products.
 We want to change this through the availability of appropriate products and education.

 We Are Also Aiming to …

-... increase the availability and affordability of our pharmaceutical products in low- and middle-income countries.
+… increase the availability and affordability of our pharmaceutical products in LMICs.
 We will pursue programs for fair pricing and affordability for patients.

-… continue our cooperation with the WHO to fight tropical diseases such as African sleeping sickness and Chagas’ disease, which typically hit the lowest levels of the income pyramid hardest.
+.… continue our cooperation with the World Health Organization (WHO) to fight tropical diseases such as African sleeping sickness and Chagas disease, which typically hit the lowest levels of the income pyramid hardest.

 ... establish sustainable production and the transition to circular options in our Consumer Health Division to reduce, recycle, reuse and replace.